Frequently asked questions

 What is expected from a Sentinel on shift?

-As a Sentinel, you park your van on the client’s site for the agreed hours, keep a visible presence and carry out reasonable walk-around checks.
-You remain available, aware of activity on and immediately around the site, and follow the agreed reporting steps if something looks wrong.
+As a Sentinel, you park your van on the client’s site for the agreed hours, keep a visible presence and remain aware of activity on and immediately around the site.
+You follow the agreed reporting steps if something looks wrong and prioritise your own safety at all times.

 Is this a security guard job?